syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Header.md

 ---
 layout: post
-title: Header for axis in WinUI Chart control | Syncfusion
+title: Header for axis in WinUI Chart control | Syncfusion®
 description: This section explains about chart axis header, header style, header template and its customization in WinUI chart (SfCartesianChart).
 platform: WinUI
 control: SfCartesianChart